-Our goal in making branded content is to produce podcasts that are as good as the best podcasts out there, serving an audience who’s passionate about listening to them.
-We don’t believe that creating branded content is a compromise.
-In fact, we think there’s a number of reasons why branded podcasts can make for a better listening experience than podcasts that work on the traditional sponsorship model (who isn’t sick of endless pre, mid and post roll ads!)
+Our goal in making original podcasts for brands is to produce shows that are as good as the best podcasts out there, serving an audience who’s passionate about listening to them.
+We don’t believe that creating original podcasts for brands is a compromise.
+In fact, we think there’s a number of reasons why our podcasts can make for a better listening experience than podcasts that work on the traditional sponsorship model (who isn’t sick of endless pre, mid and post roll ads?)
 We choose clients carefully and work with them before we go into production to develop clear objectives and expectations for their podcasts.
-We avoid creating podcasts that shill product for a client — our main goal is to tell great stories.
+We avoid creating podcasts that shill product for a client — the brand touch is light and our main goal is to tell great stories.
 After all, these podcasts are only going to be useful for a client if people love listening to them.
-That said, our podcasts are branded with the client’s name and they’re footing the bill, so they do have input into the story selection process and well as final approval before a podcast in distributed.
+That said, our podcasts are branded with the client’s name and they’re footing the bill, so they do have input into the story selection process and well as final approval before a podcast is distributed.

 In exchange for the fee you’re being paid, you grant us the exclusive rights to use the item you produce on all platforms in perpetuity.
 If that presents a problem, please discuss with your producer before you start work.
 If any of the interviews or elements in the story have been used previously in items produced for other clients, please let us know before we commission the item.